milkdromeda/milkdromeda.github.io/charter/charter.md

 c) Do the positive effects of the infringement outweigh the negative effects of the loss of the Charter right?

 ### Substantiality (and urgency) test
-1. Is subject in consideration, usually the reason,:
+1. Is subject in consideration, usually the reason,
 a) pressing; and
 b) substantial?